Burnaby Green Party

 The Burnaby Green Party is a municipal political party in Burnaby, British Columbia.
 It was founded as the Burnaby Municipal Green Party in 2011 by Rick McGowan.

-In 2011, the party nominated five candidates for the municipal elections, including former Green Party of British Columbia leader Jane Sterk.
+In 2011, the party nominated five candidates for the municipal elections,.

-The party ran a slate of 8 candidates in the municipal election on 20 October 2018 with 6 candidates for city council and 2 for school trustee.
+The party ran a slate of 8 candidates in the municipal election on October 20, 2018 with 6 candidates for city council and 2 for school trustee.

 In October 2018, party candidate Joe Keithley was elected to city council and Christine Cunningham was elected as a trustee to the Burnaby school board.